by the Center for Human-Carnivore Coexistence (6/20)

 Costs to commercial production – Another potential cost of wolves is reduced income for some Colorado businesses, primarily hunting and ranching.
 At a local level in states with strong wolf populations, elk numbers are stable or increasing in many areas where wolves and elk interact, but they have declined in others.11 At the statewide level, the number of elk harvested by hunters has not declined in the Northern Rocky Mountains (NRM), despite increases of wolves (see Wolves, Big Game, and Hunting Information Sheet).
 An economic analysis in Montana concluded that, overall, wolves have not had a significant economic effect on elk harvest in the state.12 Rather, demand for hunting shifted from the southwest region near Yellowstone to areas farther away from where wolves were first introduced.
 Based on the few studies that are available, hunting-related benefits in Colorado are not likely to decline substantially overall.
 However, at a local level, where wolves contribute to declines in big game herds and hence hunting opportunities, this would result in a cost to those reliant on hunting to support their livelihoods.

 The largest commercial cost is from wolves harassing and/or killing livestock.
 The economic cost of livestock killed by wolves is determined by multiplying the number of animals lost times fair market value.
 However, counting these losses is difficult because the exact number of livestock killed by wolves is not known (see Wolves and Livestock Information Sheet).
-For example, the U.S. Fish and Wildlife Service (USFWS) confirmed a total of 136 cattle (both adults and calves) and 114 sheep (adults and lambs) killed by wolves in 2014.13 In contrast, the National Agricultural Statistics Service (NASS) reported 2,835 cattle and 453 sheep killed by wolves in the same region and year.14,15 The USFWS data are underestimates because they don’t include livestock killed by wolves but are never found or reported, whereas the NASS numbers are likely overestimates because they are based on self-reported surveys of livestock producers and do not include verification of kills.
+For example, the U.S. Fish and Wildlife Service (USFWS) confirmed a total of 136 cattle (both adults and calves) and 114 sheep (adults and lambs) killed by wolves in 2014 in the NRM.13 In contrast, the National Agricultural Statistics Service (NASS) reported 2,835 cattle and 453 sheep killed by wolves in the same region and year.14,15 The USFWS data are underestimates because they don’t include livestock killed by wolves but are never found or reported, whereas the NASS numbers are likely overestimates because they are based on self-reported surveys of livestock producers and do not include verification of kills.
 Thus, these vastly different estimates of the number of livestock killed by wolves makes it difficult to calculate the precise cost of wolf depredation.
 What is known is that the proportion of livestock killed by wolves is low, and mortality caused by wolves is a small economic cost to the livestock industry as a whole.16

 Although wolf depredation on cattle and sheep accounts for less than 1% of the annual gross income from livestock operations in the Northern Rocky Mountains16, these costs are unevenly distributed and localized (see Wolves and Livestock Information Sheet).
 As such, low average industry-wide costs could mask high costs for some individual producers.
 Studies show that producers that experience predation are more likely to continue to so.17 Furthermore, several studies show that costs could be many times higher when including unconfirmed deaths and indirect losses such as lower market weights, reduced conception rates due to stress, and producer mitigation costs to deter wolves or to seek compensation.16-20 For example, one study found that calves in herds that experienced predation were 22 lbs. lighter and, when added across all calves in those herds, accounted for a greater loss than confirmed depredations.17 Other studies found unverified and indirect losses to be at least 6 times that of verified losses.18-19 A later study found that these estimates of unaccounted losses may be overstated.21 Clearly, more research is required to know exactly how much producers might lose if wolf populations expand in Colorado.